-Donovan, a Democrat, was the representative for New York's 21st congressional district from 1917 to 1921.
+Donovan was the representative for New York’s 21st congressional district and was a Democrat.
+He served from 1917 to 1921.

 From Mar 1918 to Mar 1921, Donovan missed 298 of 505 roll call votes, which is 59.0%.
 This is much worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1921.
 The chart below reports missed votes over time.